 1.05 Refunds: Refunds are available within 48 hours of registration only.
 To request a refund, email email@example.com or call 651-289-7701 within 48 hours of when you submitted your registration.
 If accepted, you will be refunded your race entry fee; online transaction fees are non-refundable.

 Race registrations for select TCM events may be transferred to another person through the automated TCM transfer process.
 Registrations may only be transferred within the designated transfer period for each event and within the same event and distance as the original registration.
 Additional fees and restrictions may apply including ineligibility of some registrations completed using an invitation code.
 Assigned race numbers are never transferable.
 View step-by-step instructions to begin a transfer.
 Email email@example.com with questions.

-1.06 Chip Verification: Participants are responsible for verifying that the chip timing device attached to the back of the assigned race number is working properly prior to the race and worn correctly during the race.
+1.06 Timing Chip Verification: Participants are responsible for verifying that the chip timing device attached to the back of the assigned race number is working properly prior to the race and worn correctly during the race.